blog details

 • Reputation: Check reviews and ask for past work examples.

-• Communication: Make sure they reply fast and are easy to talk to.
+• Communication: Make sure they reply quickly and are easy to talk to.

 3. Set Clear Expectations